milesdwilliams15/Piping-with-Recodes-and-Frequency-Talbes-in-R/README.md

-# Piping with Recodes and Frequency Talbes in R
+# Piping with Recodes and Frequency Tables in R

 ## Recoding with recode(), mutate(), and '%>%'